 Canoeing and kayaking

-Don’t let a spot of rain dampen your fun in the New Forest.
+Don’t let a spot of rain dampen your fun in the New Forest - get out and find adventurous things to do in the rain!
 Throw on your wet weather gear and head to the New Forest Activity Centre which offers a wide range of activities to do regardless of the conditions outside.
 Discover hidden creeks along the Beaulieu River on a canoeing or kayaking trip, play a muddy game of laser tag in Battlefield LIVE or take part in one of their family and woodland adventure days.

 Cosy up in a cottage